MehSalhi/ARN-Labos/Labo05_2/ARN-Report-Labo05.md

 - Using more data augmentation
 - Taking more photos
+- Enriching our dataset with pictures from the web

 > g.
 Observe which classes are confused.
 Does it surprise you?
 In your opinion, what can